Ki-pr0/Ki-pr0.github.io/_posts/BOX_Notes/Windows-ScriptBlock.md

-# Windows Script Block for exec Commands like another User with his password
+# Windows Script Block for exec Commands like other User with his password

 Paso 1
 ```